 The Reauthorized Rehabilitation Act of 1998 included amendments to Section 508 of the Act.
 This section bars the Federal government from procuring electronic and information technology (E&IT) goods and services that are not fully accessible to those with disabilities.
 This would include the services of web design since the Internet was specifically mentioned.

 IRT supports faculty and staff in making instructional materials accessible to students with disabilities.
-If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact Instructional Design Specialist at your campus.
+If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact Instructional Designer at your campus.